What is thyroid cancer?

 - History of enlarged thyroid (goiter)

 Thyroid nodules are growths, or collections of cells, that form on the thyroid.
-In most cases, thyroid nodules are benign, meaning they are not cancerous.
-They usually do not grow or spread and do not cause pain or other symptoms.
-In some cases, though, thyroid nodules are malignant, or cancerous.
-Cancerous thyroid growths can affect the functioning of the thyroid and cause other symptoms, including difficulty swallowing and swelling in the neck.
+Most thyroid nodules are benign, meaning they are not cancerous.
+They usually do not grow or spread to other parts of the body and do not cause pain or other symptoms.
+In some cases, though, a thyroid nodule may be malignant, or cancerous.
+Cancerous thyroid growths can affect the functioning of the thyroid hormones and cause other symptoms, including difficulty swallowing and swelling in the neck.

 To make a diagnosis, our doctors: